Policies and procedures

 - Information from the Association on Higher Education and Disability

-- If a student wants multiple departments at PCC to communicate with a particular point of contact (for example you want Disability Services and Financial Aid to talk to your parent or guardian), you can use the PCC consent to release form.
-You can also follow these instructions to log into MyPCC, then from the Home Tab go to the “Quick Links” section and choose “Consent to Release”.
+- Students who want to allow multiple departments to communicate with someone else can follow these instructions to log into MyPCC, then from the Home Tab go to the “Quick Links” section and choose “Consent to Release.”

 Resolving accommodation concerns